 When your best friend has a proclivity for walks and squirrel-chasing, where you live matters.

 For dog owners, good weather and room to play are essential to help keep the doggy zoomies at bay.
+And a recent Money/Morning Consult study noted that pet owners are reporting a deepening bond over the last year with their four-legged friends.
 But it can’t just be paradise in the middle of nowhere — it’s also important to have a sufficient number of pet stores, kennels, and veterinarians nearby to ensure care doesn’t get too complicated or expensive.
 And through it all, families need to address their human needs: a safe neighborhood, with good jobs and schools nearby.

 Believe it or not, these places do exist!
 And they don’t need to cost you your life savings.
 Here are the 10 most cost-effective places to live if your family has a dog — and your dog is family.